Avoid carbon monoxide poisoning

 - Avoid further exposure; remove the patient from the source and ensure good ventilation.

 - Pregnant women should be monitored, even in the case of mild symptoms.
-Unborn children are more sensitive to CO poisoning, and special guidelines are available for pregnant women.
+This is because unborn children are more sensitive to carbon monoxide poisoning, and separate guidelines have been issued for pregnant women.

 - Children, the elderly, anyone with cardiovascular disease, lung disease, etc. may also be more prone to carbon monoxide poisoning.